JETSCAPE/SummerSchool2021/Jul23_Jets/README.md

 ```

 ### <span style="color: orange; ">1.2.
 Jet Reconstruction</span>
-Here using the final state hadron list from JETSCAPE as input, we reconstruct jet by anti-kt algorithm [https://arxiv.org/abs/0802.1189] with jet cone size, R=0.4 by a python code.
-In the output file from the analysis code, information of jets and charged hadrons inside the jet cone (associated particles) will be stored.
+Here using the final state hadron list from JETSCAPE as input, we reconstruct jet by anti-kt algorithm [https://arxiv.org/abs/0802.1189] with jet cone size, R=0.4 by FastJet [http://www.fastjet.fr].
+In the output file from the analysis code, information of jets with $p_{\mathrm{T}}$ > 100 GeV and charged hadrons inside the jet cone (associated particles) will be stored.

-Please go to `SummerSchool2021/Jul23_Jets/analysis_scripts` directory and find the python script `jet_reconstruction.py`.
+Please go to `SummerSchool2021/Jul23_Jets/analysis_scripts` directory and find `jet_reconstruction.py`.
 ```
 cd analysis_scripts
 ```